Who Is at Fault in a Left-Turn Car Accident?

 You can only file for damages if you are less than 51% at fault, so it’s important to have an attorney working for you who will aggressively work to minimize your part.
 Your settlement will be reduced by the same percentage of fault, so if you are found 20% to blame, you get 20% less.
 By producing clear evidence showing how the other party is more at fault, your lawyer may be able to secure a higher settlement.

 Under the Texas statute of limitations, you only have two years to file a personal injury lawsuit if you’ve been hurt by an at-fault left-turn driver.
 Insurance negotiations can take valuable time away, so you must act immediately to hire a knowledgeable and skilled Pearland car accident attorney who can ensure you don’t lose your chance for compensation.
-At J.D.
-Silva & Associates, we offer free initial consultations so you get the help you need without adding to your bills.

 We also provide a contingency payment structure, so you don’t pay if we don’t win for you.
 Left-turn accident fault is complicated, and you should not go it alone when trying to get the settlement you need.
 Contact us and schedule your free case review with our team and get powerful legal representation so you can get your life back on track.